spielmanlab/spielmanlab.github.io/content/project/jake-mihalecz/index.md

 +++
-Jake is an undergraduate student majoring in Biological Sciences at Rowan University.
+Jake is a former undergraduate research student who graduated in Fall 2021 with his BS in Biological Sciences from the Department of Biological Sciences.

+ grad.
 He is working on a research project to study biases in protein models evolutionary divergence estimation.